PixelsetDev/vodka/README.md

 ## Building and Deploying
 Drinko!³ composes of two parts - the client and server, which we call Gin and Vodka.
 You'll need to download and build both of them to get started.
 See the package.json file for build commands.

+### Authentication
+A LogTo instance is required for authentication.
+We may be able to provide access to our instance (Portal) if you need it, if so please email portaldev@pixelset.dev for assistance.

+Note: For LogTo to work correctly, you'll need to set TRUST_PROXY_HEADER to true in Node.JS

+### TLS/SSL
+By default, Vodka runs behind Caddy which provides TLS/SSL certificates.

+### Containerise

 ## Modifying Vodka
 You can modify Vodka as long as you follow the terms of the Apache 2.0 license.